minhajuddin/nginx-mongodb-rest/README.md

 Credits
 =======
-- A lot of the code was re-used/copied from [nginx-gridfs](https://github.com/mdirolf/nginx-gridfs.git)
+- [nginx-gridfs](https://github.com/mdirolf/nginx-gridfs.git) was the "inspiration" for this project.

 License
 =======